stephenverderame/cpp_book/src/templates/variadic.md

 constexpr auto s = sum(10, 20.3, 100.f, 'c'); // double 229.3
 ```

 Unlike before, in this situation we *need* to use the trailing return type because the parameter `args` is used in determining the return type.
-Also notice how when we want a fold expression using the types of the pack, we use the name of the template parameter `Ts`.
-However when we want a fold expression using the values of the pack, we use the name of the function argument `args`.
+Also, notice how when we want a fold expression using the types of the pack we use the name of the template parameter `Ts`.
+However, when we want a fold expression using the values of the pack, we use the name of the function argument `args`.

 In this case we fold over `&&` to ensure that all types in the pack are arithmetic.
 We could fold over `||` to check that at least one type upholds a certain condition.

 We can use a type alias to make this a bit cleaner

 Another less graceful, (and pre C++17 friendly) way of doing this is to create an `all_true` struct using SFINAE.
 What we'll do is instantiate a struct with a pack of bools.
-Then we'll check that the type of the bool pack is the same when we append a `true` to the front of the pack as when we push a `true` to the back.
+Then we'll assert that the type of the bool pack is the same when we append a `true` to the front of the pack as when we push a `true` to the back.
 If all elements of the bool pack are the `true`, then the types will be the same.
-However if any of the elements in the pack are `false`, the position of this `false` will differ between the two instantiations of the template and they won't be the same type.
+However, if any of the elements in the pack are `false`, the position of this `false` will differ between the two
+instantiations of the template, and they won't be the same type.

 ```C++